mtonxbjss/ghrunner/imagebuilder-github-runner-ami/README.md

 <!-- BEGIN_TF_DOCS -->
 ## imagebuilder-github-runner-ami Module

+### Pre-Requisites
+Before deploying this module you must:
+* Have a VPC with at least one subnet.
+The Subnets can be private or public, but they must have access to the Internet via IGW or NAT
+* An S3 bucket in which to hold logs from the image building process, and (optionally) an encryption key for that bucket in KMS

 ### Simplest Possible Example
 This is an imagebuilder pipeline to generate a GitHub Runner AMI using default values for everything.